Why have a Hospice at Home service?

 When time is short, people should be able to choose the place they want to stay and receive the appropriate care and support.
 For most people this means being with people they love, in their own surroundings, where they feel more comfortable and peaceful.

-Our team members, consisting of Nurses and Healthcare Support Workers, are here to support you from 07.00 to 19.00 hrs and will work collaboratively with the Community Specialist Palliative Care Team, Consultants and Community Teams in order to support you with what really matters, fulfilling your wish to stay at home.
+Our team members, consisting of Nurses and Healthcare Support Workers, are here to support you, and will work collaboratively with the Community Specialist Palliative Care Team, Consultants and Community Teams in order to support you with what really matters, fulfilling your wish to stay at home.